Suriyakumarvijayanayagam/AI-Model-Comparison/Readme.md

 ## Installation

+# Clone the repository
 git clone https://github.com/Suriyakumarvijayanayagam/ai-model-comparison.git

-Navigate to the project directory: shell
+# Navigate to the project directory
-Copy code
 cd ai-model-comparison

-Install the required packages: shell
+# Install the required packages
-Copy code
 pip install -r requirements.txt

-Usage
-Run the Streamlit app:
+# Run the Streamlit app
-shell
-Copy code
-streamlit run app.py
-Access the app in your web browser at http://localhost:8502.
+streamlit run app.pyweb browser at http://localhost:8502.
-'''

 Enter your benchmark query or data in the provided text input.

 Select the AI models you want to compare from the model selection checkboxes.